mohammadnehalalam/nehal-demo/README.md

 # nehal-demo
-This is my first git repositary
+This is my first git repository author -Nehal alam